uc-cdis/gen3.org/content/resources/gen3-features.md

     * Gen3 SDK (Python, R)
 * Export structured data as a JSON, TSV or CSV file
 * Structured data is stored in Postgres databases
-* ElasticSearch:
+* Flattened data:
-    * Structured data can be stored in ElasticSearch by using our ETL tool
+    * Structured data can be flattened and stored in ElasticSearch by using our ETL tool
     * Explore the ElasticSearch structured data using Guppy
 * Generate fake data specific to a dictionary for testing
 * Import and export using the Portable Format for Biomedical Data (PFB): *(Work in progress)*